-We require all volunteers to submit an application.
-Applications for 2018 positions are now available.
-You can download applications below or stop by the library to get yours.
-Completed applications must be returned to the second floor Kids & Teens Ask Us desk.
-If you are submitting more than one application please mark the order of your preference on each application (1st, 2nd, 3rd, etc.).
+Applications for 2019 positions are now available.
+Download applications below (click on the link for each position,) or pick up applications at the Kids & Teens Ask Us Desk.
+Completed applications must be returned to the Kids & Teens Desk.
+If you are submitting more than one application, please mark the order of your preference on each application (1st, 2nd, 3rd, etc.).

 How do I get a copy of my hours?

-Book Buddies provide guided reading and listen to students read to help them become better at reading aloud.
-Book Buddies must be able to commit to a minimum of 8 hours throughout the summer.
+Book Buddies provide guided reading and listen to students, grades 1-4, read aloud.
+Buddies must commit to a minimum of eight hours.

-Chess Coaches will help experienced players improve their game, and teach new players the basics.
-Volunteers are expected to set up before and clean up after chess tutoring.
-Coaches must be able to commit to working a minimum of 5 sessions throughout the summer.
+Chess Coaches teach new players the basics and help experienced players improve their game.
+Coaches also set up before and clean up after chess tutoring.
+Coaches must commit to a minimum of six sessions.

-Garden Math Lab Assistants will work in the garden to help children practice hands-on math and statistical skills.
-Assistants will also help with the IPPL Community market.
-Assistants must plan to work at least 2 shifts on Tuesday evening, July 10-August 28.
+Assistants work in the garden to help children practice hands-on math and statistical skills, as well as help with the Community Market.
+Assistants must commit to two shifts.

 - It's fun!